-There’s a bunch of words you can use in Hungarian emails.
+There are a bunch of words you can use in Hungarian emails.
 Just like in any other language, don’t clutter your email with uninformative sentences.

-That being said, there are some sentences which are worth adding to an email that can help. «Remélem jól van» («hope you are well») is a polite generic sentence that can help you build a good relationship with a stranger.
+That being said, there are some sentences that are worth adding to an email that can help. «Remélem jól van» («hope you are well») is a polite generic sentence that can help you build a good relationship with a stranger.

 When sending an email attachment, you can write «mellékelve küldöm» («I am sending attached») or «csatolva megtalálja» («attached you can find»), followed by information about the files you are sending.

-If there’s something important which doesn’t belong to the main message, you can add «Ui:» to the bottom of the email and a short message.
+If there’s something important that doesn’t belong to the main message, you can add «Ui:» to the bottom of the email and a short message.
 It's like «by the way» or «PS» (post scriptum, postscript).